k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'program in disorder' when destroying Vecna and he drops the Eye of Vecna
 - Fix: Izchak was not transforming after his human form was killed
+- Fix: wishing for any type of sword of excellence, monster creation in wizmode